Skip to main content

 Collect Results

-After the memlab run completes, all results and meta data will be saved in the specified working directory, which includes the following sub-directories and files:
+After the memlab run completes, all results and metadata are saved in the specified working directory, with the following directory structure:

 /path/to/save/memlab/run/results/